20 Dog Pregnancy Pictures, Week by Week, Chosen by Our Vets

 This video from Purina depicts a fetus developing in the womb over the nine weeks of dog pregnancy:

-6 Quick Tips From Our Veterinarian Dr. Liza Cahn
+8 Tips From Dr. Liza Cahn (Veterinarian)

 1. Feed your dog a new healthy diet